Sparks

 Read the story →

-Anja Vondenhoff on the Champagne Specialist Course and why expensive does not mean better
+Anja Vondenhoff: the Champagne Specialist Course

 Anja Vondenhoff on the Champagne Specialist Course by the Comité Champagne: structure, exam, tasting, and why the most expensive bottle is rarely the best.